XingpengSun0/XingpengSun0.github.io/_pages/about.md

 About Me
 ======
 Welcome!
-I am Xingpeng Sun, a first-year Ph.D. student in Computer Science at [Purdue University](https://www.cs.purdue.edu/).
+I am Xingpeng Sun, a second-year Ph.D. student in Computer Science at [Purdue University](https://www.cs.purdue.edu/).
 I am fortunate to be advised by Prof. [Aniket Bera](https://scholar.google.com/citations?hl=en&user=q3UdHk4AAAAJ&view_op=list_works&sortby=pubdate).
 Previously, I received my B.S. degree in Computer Science and Mathematics at [University of Wisconsin-Madison](https://www.wisc.edu/) with Distinctive Scholastic Achievement.

 My research interest is in foundation model, robotics, and graphics.
 I am eager to work on the intersection of large language model (LLM) + robotics, focus on advancing the capabilities and safety of autonomous systems through enhanced natural language understanding and decision-making processes.
 I also work on foundation model + graphics projects.